anubis619/tutorialCollections/learn_git.md

     // replace {url} with the link of you GitHub Repository git push -u origin master
-    // Will push your repository to the master branch
+    // Will push your repository to the master branch git pull origin master
+    // pull changes from the master branch to origin branch locally git branch --set-upstream-to=origin/<branch> master
+    //  The above command is used to set tracking information for this branch
+    // If you set the above command it will make the "git pull" command easier as it will already know where to pull

 NOTE: